schlegelp/shull/README.md

 Principally based on the pure Python implementation in [pyhull](https://github.com/TimSC/pyshull).

+## TODOs
+- [x] implementation for the 2d case
+- [ ] generalize from 2 to N dimensions
+- [ ] improve performance: the expectation is to be ~2X faster than scipy's Qhull-based Delaunay but currently we're about even

 ## Build
 1. `cd` into directory
 2. Activate virtual environment: `source .venv/bin/activate`